College Meal Plan Is More Expensive Than Groceries

 Health Impacts of Ultra Processed Diets

-Diet quality matters during college because early adulthood is a critical period for establishing long term eating patterns.
+Diet quality during college affects long term health patterns.

-• A large prospective cohort study following more than 100,000 adults found higher ultra processed food consumption was associated with increased cardiovascular disease risk.
+• A cohort study of over 100,000 adults found higher intake linked to increased cardiovascular disease risk

-• Multiple epidemiological studies have linked ultra processed diets with higher rates of obesity and metabolic disease.
+• Epidemiological research associates ultra processed diets with obesity and metabolic disease

-• Randomized controlled feeding studies have shown ultra processed diets can increase daily calorie intake by about 500 calories compared with minimally processed diets.
+• Controlled feeding trials show these diets can increase intake by about 500 calories per day

 How Students Can Find Better Food Options

-Many find ways to reduce reliance on dining halls after their first semester.
+Students often reduce reliance on dining halls after their first year.

 • Trader Joe's